-- 1.1 The purpose of this Timetable is to set out the key stages of and indicative timescale for the production of the Fermanagh and Omagh Local Development Plan 2030 (LDP). - 1.2 The Timetable meets the legislative requirements of the Planning Act (Northern Ireland) 2011 and the associated Planning (Local Development Plan) Regulations (Northern Ireland) 2015. - 1.3 The purpose of the Timetable is to help ensure that the plan process is efficiently managed and that the key stakeholders such as consultation bodies and the Planning Appeals Commission (PAC) are kept informed and can manage their own resources to facilitate involvement in the LDP process. - The original Timetable was approved by resolution of the Council in May 2016.
-Following completion of the first key stage of the LDP process the publication of the Preferred Options Paper in October 2016 and subsequent consultation the Council agreed to review the LDP Timetable.
-A revised Timetable was agreed by the Council in June 2018. - 1.4 This further Revised Timetable is required to provide a more realistic timeframe for the key remaining stages of the LDP process which includes the Independent Examination of the draft Plan Strategy and publication of the Local Policies Plan.
-The timings of these key stages required adjustment to take account of: - the detailed consideration of issues raised in representations received to the Draft Plan Strategy; - the completion of LDP Steering Group meetings to discuss and agree the responses to these issues raised; - LDP workshops with Councillors prior to formal consideration before the Regeneration and Community Committee; and - the completion of key evidence updates. - 1.5 As outlined in Development Plan Practice Note 10 'Submitting Development Plan Documents for Independent Examination' (December 2019), the Department aims to consider the Council's submission within 8 weeks, and this has also been factored into the revised Timetable. - 1.6 In relation to public consultation, this Timetable should be read alongside the Fermanagh and Omagh Statement of Community Involvement (SCI). - 1.7 The Timetable meets the requirements of the Planning Act (Northern Ireland) 2011 and the Planning (Local Development Plan) Regulations (Northern Ireland) 2015, which requires Council to prepare and keep under review a Timetable for the preparation and adoption of its LDP.
-The Timetable has also been developed within the context of the Council's Corporate Plan.
+- 1.1 The purpose of this Timetable is to set out the key stages of and indicative timescale for the production of the Fermanagh and Omagh Local Development Plan 2030 (LDP). - 1.2 The Timetable meets the legislative requirements of the Planning Act (Northern Ireland) 2011 and the associated Planning (Local Development Plan) Regulations (Northern Ireland) 2015. - 1.3 The purpose of the Timetable is to help ensure that the plan process is efficiently managed and that the key stakeholders, such as consultation bodies and the Planning Appeals Commission (PAC), are kept informed and can manage their own resources to facilitate involvement in the LDP process.

+The original Timetable was approved by resolution of the Council in May 2016.
+Following completion of the first key stage of the LDP process - the publication of the Preferred Options Paper in October 2016 and subsequent consultation - the Council agreed to review the LDP Timetable.
+A revised Timetable was agreed by the Council in June 2018.
+The publication of the draft Plan Strategy in October 2018 was in accordance with this revised Timetable.

+- 1.4 A further Revised Timetable was agreed in January 2020 to provide a more realistic timeframe for the key remaining stages of the LDP process which includes the Independent Examination of the draft Plan Strategy and publication of the Local Policies Plan. - 1.5 This Revised Timetable is to reflect adjustments made as a consequence of delays to the previous timetable due to the COVID-19 situation and to take account of an 8-week consultation period on proposed changes to the draft Plan Strategy (the original proposed changes consultation was cancelled and re-run for an additional 8 weeks).
+If proposed changes are required at the Local Policies Plan stage, the timeframe also includes an 8-week consultation period on proposed changes prior to submission to Dfl.
+Additional time has also been factored in for Dfl at submission stage and the Advisory Report stage. - 1.6 As outlined in Development Plan Practice Note 10 'Submitting Development Plan Documents for Independent Examination' (December 2019), the Department aims to consider the Council's submission within 8 weeks, and this has also been factored into the revised Timetable. - 1.7 In relation to public consultation, this Timetable should be read alongside the Fermanagh and Omagh Statement of Community Involvement (SCI) which was revised in June 2020.

-1.8 This Timetable will be approved by resolution of Fermanagh and Omagh District Council prior to being submitted to and agreed by the Department for Infrastructure (DfI) in accordance with Regulation 7 of the Planning (Local Development Plan) Regulations (Northern Ireland) 2015.
+- 1.8 The Timetable meets the requirements of the Planning Act (Northern Ireland) 2011 and the Planning (Local Development Plan) Regulations (Northern Ireland) 2015, which requires Council to prepare and keep under review a Timetable for the preparation and adoption of its LDP.
+The Timetable has also been developed within the context of the Council's Corporate Plan. - 1.9 This Timetable has been approved by resolution of Fermanagh and Omagh District Council prior to being submitted to and agreed by the Department for Infrastructure (DfI) in accordance with Regulation 7 of the Planning (Local Development Plan) Regulations (Northern Ireland) 2015.